 - This is normal in peoples who don't often drink milk after babyhood (eg Asian, Australian Aboriginal) but does not usually affect babies in these groups because their babies have more lactase than older children and adults.

 - Gastro (gastroenteritis, tummy upset, bowel infection, infectious diarrhoea) can damage the lining of the small bowel and cause lactose intolerance for a few weeks after the illness in babies (or at any age.)

 - A severe food or milk allergy may cause lactose intolerance.
 Have a look at the topic Reactions to food for more about this.

 - Very rarely newborn babies do not make any lactase, and become really sick in the first week of life.
 They do not grow until lactose is removed from their diet.

 - If your older child seems to get loose poos and tummy pains after drinking milk, you will need to see a doctor to be sure of the reason and to get information about ways to give him the foods he needs for healthy growth and development.
-(See the section on 'Lactose Intolerance' in the topic 'Reactions to foods'.
+There is information about this in the topic 'Low lactose diet for children'.

 - If your young breastfed or bottle fed baby is unsettled with lots of watery or frothy poos, you need to check with your doctor as there could be many reasons for this.

-If your doctor does say that your baby probably has 'lactose intolerance' you need to know that this will not harm your baby as long as she or he is otherwise well and growing normally.
+If your doctor does say that your baby probably has'lactose overload or lactose intolerance you need to know that this will not harm your baby as long as she or he is otherwise well and growing normally.
 It makes babies uncomfortable, but they still get all the nutrition they need.